Trains in Spain

 When traveling in Italy, you must follow these COVID-19 safety rules:

-The information above was last checked on 6/20/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Rome from Barcelona before traveling.
+The information above was last checked on 1/25/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Barcelona to Rome before traveling.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/20/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Barcelona from Rome here.
+Last checked on 1/25/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Barcelona from Rome.

 When taking the train from Barcelona to Rome, you can choose to depart from train stations like Barcelona Sants, Barcelona Passeig De Gracia and Barcelona Estació De França.
 Your trip can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.